IBHRE Launches Certification Program in Cardiac Device Remote Monitoring

 According to a survey conducted by the health insurance industry, the COVID-19 pandemic has triggered a surge in telemedicine and RPM, with virtual physician visits increasing by 300% among older patients since March of 2020.

 The CDRMS certification mark will recognize individuals who have successfully achieved a passing score on IBHRE’s CDRMS certification examination and maintain certification requirements, as set by IBHRE for providing the remote monitoring of CIEDs.
-The CDRMS is not designed for individuals who have already earned the Certified Cardiac Device Specialist (CCDS) certification, as the CDRMS exam represents a subset of the knowledge tested in the CCDS examination.
+The CDRMS is not designed specifically for individuals who have already earned the Certified Cardiac Device Specialist (CCDS) certification, as the CDRMS exam represents a subset of the knowledge tested in the CCDS examination.
+The CCDS credential is a higher-level certification than CDRMS.

 Since 1985, IBHRE has set the standard for global certification in heart rhythm management and recognizes cardiac care professionals who are skilled in this unique specialty.
 The global credentialing board is a self-governing organization that provides competency certification in the fields of cardiac rhythm device therapy, cardiac electrophysiology, and cardiac device remote monitoring.
 Certification exams are developed and administered to assess the scientific foundation, clinical skills, and technical knowledge practitioners and industry experts require to provide safe quality patient care in the management of arrhythmias.